KinsonDigital/Carbonate/README.md

 <h3 style="font-weight:bold;color: #00BBC6">Uni-directional push notifications</h3>

-To send data with a push notification in one direction, you can use the `PushReactable<T>` type.
-The subscriber will use the `ReceiveReactor<T>` type for subscriptions.
-This is set up and used just like the previous example.
-The term _**one-directional**_ means that data travels in one direction which is out with the push notification.
+To facilitate one-directional data transfer through push notifications, you can employ the `PushReactable<T>` type for sending data, while subscribers utilize the `ReceiveReactor<T>` type for their subscriptions.
+Setting up and using this approach follows the same steps as in the previous example.
+In this context, the term one-directional signifies that data exclusively flows outward with the push notification.

 > **Note** The _**ONLY**_ difference with this example is that your sending some data _**WITH**_ your notification.
 > The generic parameter `T` is the type of data you are sending out.